Get started by searching below:

 Your local Area Agency on Aging is another useful resource for ombudsman contact details.

-Get Help From a Nursing Home Ombudsman
+Get Help for Nursing Home Abuse and Neglect

 You can contact your local office to get help from an ombudsman nursing home program.
 A staff member or volunteer can help advocate for residents who have suffered elder abuse or neglect.
 They can also help investigate the situation.